cyrusbuilt/CyBorg/ExpansionBus.md

 \** - Denotes data bus signal is present on expansion bus *ONLY* and does not connect to the CPU's data bus.

-\*** - Denotes serial signals present on the expansion bus *ONLY* and does not connect to any UART present on the Northbridge or Southbridge.
+\*** - Denotes serial signals present on the expansion bus *ONLY* and does not connect to any UART present on  ViCREM or KAMVA.

+\**** - Denotes signal is unique to the slot, meaning: it's individually controlled by the associated mux chip for each signal and assigned to the specific slot.

 \/ - Signal prefix denotes a signal that is active low.